- WORLD EDITIONAustraliaNorth AmericaWorld

 The answer turns out to be simple: no one looked hard enough at the information being presented.
 Investors, big banks and even those working at Washoe wanted so badly to believe what they were being told that they didn’t bother to do their due diligence.

 Today that problem has been solved to some extent — after the Bre-X scandal the Canadian mining industry became much more regulated.
 But that doesn’t mean investors don’t need to do their research.
-As International Speculator editor Louis James recently said, “dig deeper, try harder [and] don’t be impatient.”
+As Independent Speculator CEO Lobo Tiggre has said in the past, “dig deeper, try harder [and] don’t be impatient.”
 He added, “there’s always a fatal flaw.”